stanley3384/OrderedSetVelociRaptor/Misc/CircuitBreakerSwitch/README.md

---A circuit breaker switch widget.
-It has four simple states that it can be in.
-Easy to add more states or change things around as needed.
+--A circuit breaker switch widget with four states.
+Watch the electrons flow.
+Easy to change colors and things around.
+The electrons might not be needed.

 Circuit Breaker Switches